-5 ways you didn’t even know how the great outdoors can improve your mental health.
+Five ways we bet you didn’t know, how getting out into the great outdoors can improve your mental health.
+By Lydia Neave

 Nature can do wonderful things, and it doesn’t stop with increasing our attention, raising our mood, improving our sleep or relieving our anxiety.
 It can also boost our creativity.
 People who spend a lot of time outside are known to score at least 50% higher on creativity tests.
 Can’t get started on that essay, that spreadsheet, that project?
 Don’t worry!
 Throw on a jumper and go outside!

 For more information about how time outside can benefit your health, read this excellent blog.